daily-co/rn-daily-js-expo-config-plugin/README.md

 | 48.x   | 111.0.0-daily.1                 | 6.0.0                                 | 0.43.0                            | 0.0.2                                 |
 | 47.x   | 1.94.1-daily.8                  | 5.0.0                                 | 0.36.0                            | 0.0.1                                 |

+> IMPORTANT: Starting with version 0.0.9, you no longer need to install `@config-plugins/react-native-webrtc`.
+You only need to install `@daily-co/config-plugin-rn-daily-js`.

 ## Expo installation